tevador/RandomX/doc/design.md

 Because the limited range of group F registers allows more efficient fixed-point implementation (with 85-bit numbers), the FSCAL instruction manipulates the binary representation of the floating point format to make this optimization more difficult.

 Group E registers are restricted to positive values, which avoids `NaN` results (such as square root of a negative number or `0 * ∞`).
 Division uses only memory source operand to avoid being optimized into multiplication by constant reciprocal.
-The exponent of group E operands is set to -240 to avoid division and multiplication by 0 and to increase the range of numbers that can be obtained.
-The approximate range of possible group E register values is `6.0E-73` to `infinity`.
+The exponent of group E operands is set to a value between -255 and 0 to avoid division and multiplication by 0 and to increase the range of numbers that can be obtained.
+The approximate range of possible group E register values is `1.7E-77` to `infinity`.

+While all register-register operations use only 4 static source operands (registers `a0`-`a1`), the vast majority of operations cannot be optimized because floating point math is not associative (for example `x - a0 + a0` generally doesn't equal `x`).
+Additionally, optimizations are more difficult due to branches in the code (for example, the sequence of operations `x - a0; CBRANCH; x + a0` can produce a value close to `x` or `x - a0` depending on if the branch was taken or not).

 To maximize entropy and also to fit into one 64-byte cache line, floating point registers are combined using the XOR operation at the end of each iteration before being stored into the Scratchpad.